cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 <!--?title Continued fractions -->
 # Continued fractions in competitive programming

 **Continued fraction** is a way of representing arbitrary real number as a convergent sequence of rational numbers.
-What makes them important and useful in competitive programming is the fact that each consequent fraction is, in a way, the best possible approximation of the specified real number.
+They are useful in competitive programming because they can are easy to compute and each consequent fraction is, in a way, the best possible approximation of the underlying real number.
 Besides that, continued fractions are closely related to Euclidean algorithm which makes them useful in a bunch of number-theoretical problems.

 ## Definitions

 ### Continued fraction representation

-Any real number $r$ may be uniquely represented as $r = a_0 + \frac{1}{q_0}$ where $a_0 = \lfloor r \rfloor$ and $q_0$ is either infinite (meaning $r$ is an integer) or is a real number greater than $1$.
+Any real number $r$ may be uniquely represented as $r = a_0 + \frac{1}{q_0}$ where $a_0 = \lfloor r \rfloor$ and $q_0$ is either infinite (meaning that $r$ is an integer) or is a real number greater than $1$.
 Expanding it indefinitely, one obtains the so-called continued fraction representation

 $$r=a_0 + \frac{1}{a_1 + \frac{1}{a_2+\dots}},$$

-which is shortly denoted as $r=[a_0, a_1, \dots]$.For consistency, the representation of the infinity is defined here as $\infty = [\infty, \infty, \dots]$.
+which is shortly denoted as $r=[a_0, a_1, \dots]$.
+For consistency, we define the representation of the infinity as $\infty = [\infty, \infty, \dots]$.
 Therefore, rational numbers can be distinguished from irrational by the fact that their continued fraction representation always ends with a sequence of infinities.
 For example,

 $$\frac{5}{3} = 1 + \frac{1}{1+\frac{1}{2+\frac{1}{\infty}}} = [1,1,2,\infty,\infty,\dots].$$

-We will drop the infinite part of the expansion of rational numbers for shortness, thus $\frac{5}{3}=[1,1,2]$.
+We will drop the infinite part of the expansion of rational numbers for shortness, thus writing $\frac{5}{3}=[1,1,2]$.

 Note that $[1,1,1,1]$, if treated as continued fraction, would also represent $\frac 5 3$.
 Generally, there is a unique way to represent any irrational number and there are exactly two ways to represent any rational number, which are $[a_0, \dots, a_k]$ and $[a_0, \dots, a_k-1, 1]$.
 We will stick to the first one, as it is consistent with the way continued fractions were defined for irrational numbers through flooring.